Lexical-Luke/DownloadAnything_Almost/README.md

 _If you have the link, you can probably download it._

+This application is capable of downloading entire playlists from soundcloud with corresponding metadata.

 Supported Sites: http://ytdl-org.github.io/youtube-dl/supportedsites.html

 All information regarding the youtube-dl tool can be found here: https://youtube-dl.org/, you may need to download youtube-dl first